victordeguise/Multi_omics/README.md

 ## How to analyse your files ?

 You can put your transcriptomics files or your proteomics files into the repositories.
 Look the headers of the ".txt" files to know how your file should be.
-Warning : if your file have the wrong header format, it will probably not works.
+Warning : if your file has the wrong header format, it will probably not work.